 After three years at Cardiff, I then spent the next three at University of Southampton as a Research Fellow within the Third Sector Research Centre (TSRC), funded by the ESRC, Office for Civil Society and Barrow Cadbury Trust.
 Here, I project managed a work stream of three interrelated projects which focused around the environment and the third sector.

-Outside of work, I enjoy time on the beach (and in the sea), walking (preferably up mountains) and enjoying time with my family (one husband, one son and two errant cats).
-I can also be found experimenting with new recipes, drinking earl grey tea and contributing to community development local to home in Pokesdown.
+Outside of work, I enjoy time on the beach (and in the sea), walking (preferably up mountains) and spending time with my family (one husband, one son and assorted rescue animals).

 Research Commercialisation Manager